This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Dashboard > Dashboard List menu.
 You will be taken to the Dashboard List page.

-3. On the Dashboard List page, click the dashboard for which you want to download widget information.
+3. On the Dashboard List page, click the dashboard from which you want to download widget information.
 You will be taken to the Dashboard Detail page.

-5. Select the bucket to save the widget information and click the Done button.
-A popup window will open announcing the save.
+5. After selecting the bucket to store widget information, click the Done button.
+A popup confirming the save will appear.

-• The limitations for metrics that can be exported to Object Storage are as follows.
+• The limitations of metrics that can be exported to Object Storage are as follows.

-• If the query period exceeds 2 months (63 days), only data for up to 63 days will be saved.
+• If the query period exceeds 2 months (63 days), only data for up to 63 days will be stored.

 Reference

-• If there is no Object Storage to save metric data, create Object Storage and proceed.
+• If there is no Object Storage to store metric data, create an Object Storage first, then proceed.

-• Metric data is saved in the file format “metric name-yyyymmddhhmmss.json” and can be viewed in the ~/servicewatch/metric path of the Object Storage bucket.
+• Metric data is stored in the “metricname-yyyymmddhhmmss.json” file format and can be accessed in the ~/servicewatch/metric path of the Object Storage bucket.

 2 - Alert

-In ServiceWatch, you can create and manage alert policies by setting threshold criteria for metrics to monitor, and generate alert notifications when the set conditions are met.
+In ServiceWatch, you can set threshold criteria for the metrics to be monitored, and create and manage alert policies that generate alert notifications when the specified conditions are met.

-You can create an alert policy for a metric to set the criteria for alert generation.
-Follow the steps below to create an alert policy.
+You can create an alert policy for a metric and set the criteria for alert triggering.
+To create an alert policy, follow these steps.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-3. On the Alert Policy List page, click the Create Alert Policy button.
+3. Click the Create Alert Policy button on the Alert Policy List page.
 You will be taken to the Create Alert Policy page.

-4. In the Enter Basic Information area, enter the name and description of the alert policy, then click the Select Metric button.
-The Select Metric popup window opens.
+4. After entering the name and description of the alert policy in the Basic Information Input area, click the Select Metric button.
+The Select Metric popup window will open.

-5. In the Select Metric popup window, select the metric for which you want to create an alert policy, then click the Confirm button.
-The Metric and Condition Settings area is displayed.
+5. Metric Selection In the popup window, after selecting the metric for which to create an alert policy, click the Confirm button.
+The Metric and Condition Settings area will be displayed.

 Category

-Metric List AreaRequiredList of metrics available for monitoring in ServiceWatch
+Indicator List AreaRequiredList of metrics that can be monitored in ServiceWatch

 • When you select a metric to monitor, it is displayed as a chart in the **Selected Metric** area

-• If the metric is linked to a namespace, Service Dashboard is displayed
+• If the metric is associated with a namespace, the **Service Dashboard** is displayed

-• Clicking Service Dashboard takes you to the detail page of that dashboard
+• Clicking the **Service Dashboard** navigates to the detailed page of that dashboard

-• Namespace-Dimension Name: Search based on the lower-level dimension name of the selected namespace
+• **Namespace-Dimension Name**: Search based on the sub-dimension names of the selected namespace

 • **Metric Name**: Enter the exact metric name to search